framework-one/framework-one.github.io/source/documentation/4.0/developing-applications.markdown

         variables.fw.renderer().header( "X-Result", "Condition Happened" );
     }

-As of release 4.0, FW/1 can accept JSON data in the body of a POST.
+As of release 4.0, FW/1 can accept JSON data or URL-encoded data in the body of a POST or PUT.
 To enable this, set `enableJSONPOST` to `true` in your framework configuration.
-FW/1 assumes the JSON data will deserialize to a struct and that will be appended to the request context, overriding any URL variables of the same name as elements of the deserialized struct.
+FW/1 assumes the JSON data, or URL-encoded data, will deserialize to a struct, and that will be appended to the request context, overriding any URL variables of the same name as elements of the deserialized struct.

 #### Custom Data Rendering